-We often get asked questions and advice, although we’re not strictly a free advice line, we do actually respond to EVERY email we get, whether it is relevant or not and here is an email from someone wanting brick wall sealing advice.
+We often get asked questions and advice, although we do NOT operate a free advice line, we do actually respond to EVERY email we get, whether it is relevant or not, and here is an email from someone wanting interior brick wall sealing advice.

 This is especially true if the bricks were covered up with plaster for a reason, and upon removing them, the brick acts in a way that almost screams at you “Cover me back up!”.

-The brick can flake and turn to powder, the pointing can drop out, and basically the wall cannot be left seriously in the state it is in.
+The bricks can flake and turn to powder, the pointing (mortar joints) can drop out, and basically the wall cannot be left seriously in the state it is in.
+In many situations, bare bricks or stone have been covered up for a REASON so think about that fact before you carry on with any work to the bricks in your home.

 There are various ways that you can seal an internal brick wall which often make nice decorative features, especially with many contemporary “farmhouse style” fitted kitchen many houses yearn for nowadays but what is the correct way to seal the wall?